getmanfred/dev-story-scraper/README.md

 ## Design decisions

 To adapt the scraped data to the MAC JSON Schema we took some design decisions.

+### Name to name and surnames

-* SO uses just a name, to create `name` and `surnames` fields we decided to use the first word as name and the rest as surnames.
+Stack Overflow uses just a name, to create `name` and `surnames` fields we decided to use the first word as name and the rest as surnames.

+### Location completion

-* Location is a free field, so we are using Google Maps API to get more data. `whereILive` field is composed by `country`, `region`, and `municipality` but usually SO only has 2 of those fields.
+Location is a free field, so we are using Google Maps API to get more data. `whereILive` field is composed by `country`, `region`, and `municipality` but usually SO only has 2 of those fields.

+Examples:
+* Tampa, Florida > Tampa, Florida, US
+* Madrid, Spain > Madrid, Community of Madrid, ES